-With so many colors to choose from, everyone can find a penstemon to love.
+With a rainbow of colors to choose from, everyone can find a penstemon to love.
 The problem is narrowing down your choices!
 The beautiful spires of tubular blossoms add loads of color to the garden and are beloved by hummingbirds and butterflies alike.
 With such a wide variety of species and cultivars to choose from, you can have a penstemon blooming for almost the entire growing season.
-The blooms look great in a garden setting and make a wonderful addition to a cut flower arrangement.
+The blooms look stunning in a garden setting and make a wonderful addition to a cut flower arrangement.

 Along with their bright blooms, many varieties of penstemon also have colorful foliage to add to the mix.
 Varieties like 'Husker Red' have burgundy foliage and add another level of interest to these already spectacular garden plants.
 Other varieties have glossy green or blue-gray foliage that looks good all season long.